top of page

 Conclusion

-In skilled KAP, dose selection is a clinical art — and a collaborative process between the prescriber, therapist, and client.
-Different doses unlock different therapeutic potentials — from gentle emotional exploration to profound ego dissolution.
+In skilled KAP, dose selection is a clinical art.
+It is a collaborative process between the prescriber, therapist, and client.
+Different doses unlock different therapeutic potentials—from gentle emotional exploration to profound ego dissolution.

 With careful preparation, coordinated dosing, and thoughtful integration, KAP offers a flexible path to healing, meaning, and transformation.